Illustration 1.1 — Six answers the book produces for any problem¶

-Referenced in Chapter 2.
-Four equally-weighted cards: abolish, judge, redirect, proceed.
+Referenced in Chapter 1.
+Six equally-weighted cards, arranged in two rows: two Tier-0 refusals (produced above the method) on top, four G3 placements (produced inside the method) below.
 Monochrome only — strokes and text in the theme's fg colour, fills in the theme's bg colour.
 No hue does any work.
-Equal weight across all four cards is deliberate: the book produces all four outcomes, not just the last.
+Equal weight across all six cards is deliberate: the book produces all six answers, not just the last two.
+Four of the six are non-AI outcomes.

 Encoding without colour¶

-- Small-caps labels — Abolish, Judge, Redirect, Proceed rendered in the same letter-spacing and weight.
+- Small-caps labels — Off-limits to AI, Not a tech problem, Human-operated, Non-AI automation, AI as assistant, Autonomous AI rendered in the same letter-spacing and weight.
 Hierarchy is refused on purpose.

 - Horizontal rule under each label — a quiet half-opacity line that separates the name from the description without introducing colour or shading.